← Home

 The basics

-What makes this different from a standard pick'em is the pick position multiplier — the later you pick a team in the draft, the more their points are worth to you.
-Grabbing a dark-horse team in round 5 and watching them go on a run beats picking the favorites every time.
+What makes this different from a standard pick'em is the pick position multiplier; the later you pick a team in the draft, the more their points are worth to you.
+Grabbing a dark-horse team in the last round and watching them go on a run beats picking the favorites every time.

 The pick position multiplier